EnviroDIY/Libraries/README.md

 * [Sodaq PCInt](https://github.com/SodaqMoja/Sodaq_PcInt) - Administrates and handles pin change interrupts on the Atmel microcontroller built into the Mayfly.
 This allows to Mayfly to sleep and save battery.  _Note that in order to use this library simultaneously with SoftwareSerial or the SDI-12 library you must instead use the PcIntMod referenced below._

 #### These libraries may be helpful, depending on which peripherals and sensors you have available and how you communicate with them.
-* [Sodaq GPRSBee](https://github.com/SodaqMoja/GPRSbee) - Communicates with the [GPRSBee](https://www.seeedstudio.com/GPRSbee-rev.-6-p-2445.html#) to send data over cellular network.
+* [EnviroDIY_GPRSbee](https://github.com/EnviroDIY/GPRSbeeMod/tree/v1.2_hacked) - Communicates with the [GPRSBee](https://www.seeedstudio.com/GPRSbee-rev.-6-p-2445.html#) to send data over cellular network.
+This library is an older version of the Sodaq library that has been hacked to work with both rev0.4 and rev0.6 of the GPRSbee.
+Further work is required to make the current Sodaq GPRSbee library work on the EnviroDIY Mayfly.
 * [EnviroDIY SDI-12](https://github.com/EnviroDIY/Arduino-SDI-12) - Implements the [SDI-12](https://en.wikipedia.org/wiki/SDI-12) communications protocol that is used by a wide variety of environmental sensors.
 * [Adafruit DHT](https://github.com/adafruit/DHT-sensor-library) - Controls the low cost [DHT](https://www.adafruit.com/products/385) temperature & humidity sensors sold by Adafruit.
 * [Adafruit TSL2561](https://github.com/Adafruit/TSL2561-Arduino-Library/) - Controls the Adafruit [TSL2561](https://www.adafruit.com/products/439) digital luminosity sensor.